ministryofjustice/staff-device-dhcp-server/README.md

 To get started with development you will need both [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed on your machine.

+### Using Docker Compose

+Docker Compose is being used for development purposes only.
+The Docker Compose file creates both the Kea DHCP service image and a database for it to reference during local development.

+### Deploying to production

+The Docker image built in the folder `dhcp-service` builds the Docker image which is pushed to production.

 ## ISC Kea versions

 At the time of writing, the stable release for ISC Kea is [version 1.6](https://cloudsmith.io/~isc/repos/kea-1-6/packages/).